 This, however, is a subject for another article, so let’s just see what else makes béchamel so special.

-The roux acts as a thickening agent.
-Therefore, béchamel sauce usually has a thick and smooth consistency.
+The roux acts as a thickening agent, giving béchamel sauce its characteristic thick and smooth consistency.

-The salt and the occasional presence of nutmeg and black pepper can make it a little spicy.
-When mixed with tomato preserve, it becomes the perfect dressing for any kind of pasta.
+The salt, along with the occasional addition of nutmeg and black pepper, can add a subtle, spicy note to the flavor.
+When mixed with tomato preserve, béchamel becomes the perfect dressing for any kind of pasta.

 There are four main theories about who invented béchamel sauce.
 Three of them assert that this basic white sauce originated in France, while another one suggests that it may derive from an Italian ancient sauce.